cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Similar considerations apply to floating-point values; decoding both preferred serializations and longer-than-needed ones is recommended.

+CBOR-based protocols for constrained applications that provide a choice between representing a specific number as an integer and as a decimal fraction or bigfloat (such as when the exponent is small and non-negative), might express a quality-of-implementation expectation that the integer representation is used directly.

 ## Specifying Keys for Maps {#map-keys}